socketry/async-rails/guides/getting-started/readme.md

 ## Development Usage

 Falcon is an Async-compatible web server that can be used with Rails.
 It provides high concurrency and low latency for web applications.
+It defaults to TLS (HTTPS) to enable HTTP/2 features and modern web standards.

 To use Falcon in development, first install the development TLS certificates: